zlintian/SBayesR_Prediction/README.md

 ***

 This is a pipeline to generate SBayesR predictors from summary statistics and calculate PRS for target data.

+*Scripts and figures in this file are just examples.
+You will need to edit the scripts with your own data name, parameter and paths.
+Don't run them blindly.**

 The target data need to be QCed and imputed beforehand.

-If the data set includes some phenotype, we can compare the PRS to phenotype, and sometimes do case/control comparisons.
+If the data set includes some phenotype, we can compare the PRS to real phenotype, and sometimes do case/control comparisons.

 If the data set are all samples with certain disease, we would like to have a benchmark data set to compare with.
 It's ideal that the control data set could come from a random selection of population.
-Scripts in this file are examples.
-You need to edit them with your own data name, parameter and paths.

 ```{r,  message=FALSE, warning=FALSE}